 A partner of London’s Tate gallery, the Glynn Viv as it is affectionately known, completed a multi-million pound renovation which has changed its fortunes.
 Founded in 1911 by the original bequest of Richard Glynn Vivian (1835-1910), the gallery belongs to the City and County of Swansea, and houses a distinctive collection formed over the last century, which continues to grow with new work from today's artists, supported by gifts, donations and the annual Wakelin Award.

 Martin Tinney Gallery, Cardiff

-Martin Tinney Galley is a commercial gallery that features the work of Wales’ premier contemporary artists across three spacious floors of a converted 19th century townhouse.
+Martin Tinney Gallery is a commercial gallery that features the work of Wales’ premier contemporary artists across three spacious floors of a converted 19th century townhouse.
 The gallery also exhibits work by the most recognised Welsh artists of the 20th century, including Kyffin Williams, Gwen and Augustus John, Josef Herman and Graham Sutherland.
 Tinney also owns Oriel Tegfryn in Anglesey.